vicramon/ember-tutorial/app/views/chapters/introduction.md

 I have made the decision to write this tutorial in Coffeescript.
 I think CoffeeScript is more readable, which directly affects the maintainability of your application.
 If you're going to do full-time development with Ember then I think you should use CoffeeScript, so you may as well learn it now.
 Seeing all of my examples in CoffeeScript will certainly help you.
 If you know Javscript and Ruby then you'll get CoffeeScript in no time.

-I am sure that there are people who disagree with me on this, so yeah &mdash; That's your opinion, *man*.
-[JS2Coffee.org](http://js2coffee.org/) can convert any of my CoffeeScript examples to Javascript if you really want to.
+I am sure that there are people who disagree with me on this.
+If you still want to use this tutorial, [JS2Coffee.org](http://js2coffee.org/) can convert any of my CoffeeScript examples to Javascript.

 ## Questions & Mistakes